invegat/angutype/README.md

    https://github.com/jescalan/rupture
    https://github.com/pugjs/pug/

-So far I have done 01-06 of chapter 7, click the "Projects" tab (the other tabs are from the webpack starter)
+So far I have done 01-12 of chapter 7, chapter 8 "product' client/server, and chapter 8 "product' async client/server,
+click the "Projects" tab
+(the other tabs are from the webpack starter)

 ___